-- Investments in the surface transportation system will boost West Virginia's economy in the short-term by creating jobs and in the long-term will enhance economic competitiveness, stimulate sustained job growth, improve access and mobility, improve traffic safety, reduce travel delays, and improve road and bridge conditions. - Roads and highways are the backbone of our economy, allowing West Virginia motorists to travel 16.8 billion miles annually and moving a significant portion of the \$124 billion worth of commodities shipped to and from the state each year.
-But, conditions on the system are deteriorating, as the need for transportation improvements far outpaces the amount of state and federal funding available. - The design, construction and maintenance of transportation infrastructure in West Virginia supports approximately 24,000 full-time jobs across all sectors of the state economy.
-Approximately 332,000 full-time jobs in West Virginia in key industries like tourism, retail sales, agriculture and manufacturing are completely dependent on the state's transportation network. - Latest data from the U.S. Census Bureau, USDOT, FHWA, BTS, ARTBA, NHTSA, and AAA compiled and analyzed by TRIP.
+- Investments in the surface transportation system will boost the nation's economy in the short-term by creating jobs and in the long-term will enhance economic competitiveness, stimulate sustained job growth, improve access and mobility, improve traffic safety, reduce travel delays, and improve road and bridge conditions. - Roads and highways are the backbone of our economy, allowing the nation's motorists to travel 3.2 trillion miles annually and moving a significant portion of the \$18.7 trillion worth of commodities shipped around the country each year.
+But, conditions on the system are deteriorating, as the need for transportation improvements far outpaces the amount of state and federal funding available. - The design, construction and maintenance of transportation infrastructure in the U.S. supports approximately 4 million full-time jobs across all sectors of the nation's economy.
+Approximately 62.9 million full-time jobs in in key industries like tourism, retail sales, agriculture and manufacturing are completely dependent on the transportation network.
+Latest data from the U.S. Census Bureau, USDOT, FHWA, BTS, ARTBA, NHTSA, and AAA compiled and analyzed by TRIP.